htran010589/nonmonotonic-rule-mining/README.md

 Exceptions for each positive Horn rule are ranked based on a particular ranking criteria.
 There are three kinds of ranking: Naive, PM and OPM.
 For the their definitions, please refer to our paper in [1].

+### DLV Tool
+DLV [2] is a system for extending KG given a set of Horn or nonmonotonic rules at hand.
+RUMIS expolits DLV in its experiment function, i.e, a feature for evaluating result.

+### Predicate Ratio and Learning KG
+RUMIS provides a function for creating a learning KG based on a predicate ratio.
+For example, given the KG and 0.8 as the ratio, then 80% facts of every binary predicate are retained in the learning KG.
+The original KG is called the approximated ideal one in [1].

+### Working Folder
+Working folder is a location for experiment where we have learning, approximated ideal KGs in format 1 (training.data.txt and ideal.data.txt, resp.), positive rule and sampled positive rule files (horn-rules.txt and selected.horn-rules.txt, resp.) in format 2.
+Besides, DLV binary file [5] should be downloaded and renamed to dlv.bin in this folder.
+The selected.horn-rules.txt is only in the folder if we just want to revise some rules in this file.

 ### Command Line Options

 Users can choose some of the following options to get a suitable mode for RUMIS:

+ -d: This flag is to enable DLV in order to extend KG.

- -e,--exe <arg>: This requires a function for execution, i.e., pos and neg are corresponding to positve and nonmonotonic rule mining, resp.
+ -e=[string]: This requires a function for execution, i.e., new, pos and neg are corresponding to creating a new learning KG, positve and nonmonotonic rule mining, resp.

+ -f=[string]: This requires an experiment folder path.

- -h,--help: This is the command line interface description.
+ -h: This is the command line interface description.

- -l,--learn <arg>: This requires a KG file path in format 1.
+ -l=[string]: This requires a KG file path in format 1.

+ -o=[double]: This requires ratio of original facts over every predicate in a new learning KG.

- -p,--pos <arg>: This requires an Horn rule file path in format 2.
+ -p=[string]: This requires an Horn rule file path in format 2.

- -r,--rank <arg>: This requires a ranking type, i.e., 0, 1, 2 for Naive, PM, OPM ranking, resp.
+ -r=[int]: This requires a ranking type, i.e., 0, 1, 2 for Naive, PM, OPM ranking, resp.

+ -s: This flag is to enable sampling positive rules.

- -t,--top <arg>: This requires number of positive rules with top absolute support.
+ -t=[int]: This requires number of positive rules with top absolute support.

 Operating System and Required Softwares
 ------------